Galileo project: Atmospheric probe

-The probe's seven scientific instruments yielded a wealth of information.
-The probe detected very strong winds.
+The probe detected less lightning, less water, but stronger winds than expected.
 Scientists had expected to find wind speeds of up to 220 mph, but winds of up to 330 mph were detected.
-The implication was that the winds are not produced by heat generated by sunlight or the condensation of water vapor (the main causes on Earth), but are due to an internal heat source.
+The implication was that the winds are not produced by heat generated by sunlight (as Jupiter gets less sunlight than Earth) or the condensation of water vapor (the main causes on Earth), but are due to an internal heat source.
 It was already well known that the atmosphere of Jupiter was mainly composed of hydrogen, but the clouds of ammonia and ammonium sulfide were much thinner than expected, and clouds of water vapor were not detected.
 This was the first observation of ammonia clouds in another planet's atmosphere.
-The atmosphere creates ammonia ice particles from material coming up from lower depths.
+The atmosphere creates ammonia-ice particles from material coming up from lower depths.